GNYIO/gny/packages/database-postgres/README.md

 constructor(logger: ILogger, options?: SmartDBOptions)
 ```

 So you need to at least provide an logger.
-The default values for `SmartDBOptions` are:
+The `SmartDBOptions` interface has the following structure:

 ```ts
 interface SmartDBOptions {